-Anti-Shiism in the form of direct violence, discrimination, and marginalization, was reported in the nations of Bahrain, Saudi Arabia, Pakistan, Iran and Iraq.
-It is important to note that cases of violence noted in this report are in fact only a sample of the incidents of anti-Shiism faces by the worlds Shia minority.
-Shia Rights Watch recognizes that incidents of violence are in large part not reported as many religious minorities live in fear of further persecution on the basis of their religious identity.
+Anti-Shiism, in the form of direct violence, discrimination, and marginalization, was reported in the nations of Bahrain, Saudi Arabia, Pakistan, Iran, and Iraq.
+It is important to note that cases of violence stated in this report are only a sample of the incidents of anti-Shiism faces by the worlds Shia minority.
+Shia Rights Watch recognizes that incidents of violence are in large part not reported as many religious minorities live in fear of further persecution based on their religious identity.

 Sayed Al Meshaal was summoned for questioning and detained at the start of February for allegedly ‘inciting hatred against the regime.
-The cleric then was detained, just days after completing a two-and-a-half year prison term.
+The cleric then was arrested, just days after completing a two-and-a-half-year prison term.
 The cleric was released after almost one month of unexplained detention.

 The activists report that authorities refuse to engage in dialogue with the demonstrators, who are peacefully demanding reforms.
 The government has not shown any effort to address the need of the community.

-Other violations were reported in Iraq, Iran and Pakistan.
+Other violations were reported in Iraq and Pakistan.
 A bus was exploded in Iraq’s Samarra killing at least 13 people.
 Samarra is home to two Shia Shrines that were bombed and exploded in 2006.
-Another explosion killed 44 in Iran’s Sistan and Baluchestan Province.
-Activists in Pakistan also reported that The Interior Ministry of Pakistan has issued the notification against Shia Muslims ahead of Muhammad Bin Salman’s visit in Pakistan.
+Activists in Pakistan also reported that the Interior Ministry of Pakistan had issued the notification against Shia Muslims ahead of Muhammad Bin Salman’s visit in Pakistan.

-They state that the hateful words against Shia community were used in the notice and several activists were detained too.
+They state that the hateful words against the Shia community were used in the notice, and several activists were detained too.